Editorial Ranking

 |---|---|---|---|---|

-| #1 | Cannon Studio | Storyboard-to-shot production workflows | Project setup, scenes, shot lists, reusable characters and locations, and direct transition into generation. | Best fit for creators who want production continuity, not just rough boards. |
+| #1 | Cannon Studio | Storyboard-to-shot production workflows for teams, ads, UGC, commercials, films, episodes, and TV-style work | Creator Flow, World Generator, reusable characters and locations, shared workspaces, reviews, and direct transition into image, video, audio, and editing. | Best fit when storyboards need to become production assets, not just disposable planning boards. |

 | #2 | Boords | Traditional storyboard collaboration | Useful for structured visual planning and team review. | AI generation depth is not the core value. |